 With the help of this Magento 2 partial payment extension, you can create different payment plans allowing customers to subscribe for all cart products at once but pay for the selected items partly.
-This can be a strong B2B feature, but it is also possible to use MageDelight Partial Payment Magento 2 module for retail clients.
-Imagine a situation when a store visitor wants to buy something but he or she lacks the necessary amount of money.
-In case of default Magento 2, you lose a client, but with the MageDelight Partial Payment Magento 2 module, you get a chance to turn this visitor into a buyer by allowing to split the price into several payments.
+The availability of installment payments is a robust B2B feature, though it is also possible to use the MageDelight Partial Payment Magento 2 module for retail clients.
+Imagine a situation when a store visitor wants to buy something, but he or she lacks the necessary amount of money.
+In case of default Magento 2, you lose a client.
+With the MageDelight Partial Payment Magento 2 module, you get a chance to turn a visitor into a buyer by allowing them to split the price into several payments.
 As a store owner, you can set the initial amount and assign fees for each installment (further payment).
-Looks quite useful, so below we shed light on the extension’s core features and describe its backend and frontend.'
+Below, we shed light on the extension’s core features and describe its backend and frontend.

 - Magento 2 EMI (Equated Monthly Installment) payments;

 - Order with partial payments can be created from the admin interface;

 - Installment amount reschedule for a particular installment;